CharankumarSarlani/practice-problems-Recursion-/README.md

 -usage of memory
  -recursive function call takes stacks.
- -it every creates new memory space.
+ -it every time creates new memory space.
  -that is why it stops at a particular point of time, and shows error.

  -compared to loops